 - Promote reading and recitation of Chinese classics, particularly the Confucian canonic texts including the Analects of Confucius, the Great Learning, the Doctrine of Mean and the Mencius; and

 - Reinstate Confucian pedagogy that focuses on moral education and character development of children before 13 years old.

-- Joy Lam developed her dissertation based on the data generated in this project.
+Joy Lam, a USC Ph.D. in sociology, researched moral education in Chinese Confucian schools with funding from the John Templeton Foundation and developed her dissertation based on the data generated in this project.
 Her dissertation further investigated how religion, tradition and modernity intersect with each other.
 Through looking at the CREM, she analyzed the role of Confucianism in the religious landscapes in China, and the question on the social formation of religion in contemporary context.